Finlay-K/IA_Individual/README.md

 > **Team Note:** `requirements.txt` should remain the single source of truth for group development since not everyone may be comfortable using uv.
 > If you use `uv` locally, **always export updates to `requirements.txt` before committing or sharing**.

-### Step 4: Install shared libraries
+### Step 4: Install shared libraries on Linux
-The `libmagic` library is required by `python-magic` and may need to be installed.
-Installation steps vary depending on your OS and/or Linux distribution, for example, on Debian, Ubuntu, or Linux Mint:
+The `libmagic` library is required by `python-magic` and may need to be installed on Linux or macOS.
+Installation steps vary depending on your OS or Linux distribution, for example, on Debian, Ubuntu, or Linux Mint:
 ```bash
 sudo apt update && sudo apt install libmagic1
 ```